The Europeanization of Switzerland

 The way of thinking changed by the discovery of ancient manuscripts, the foundation of universities, the role of the Papacy, the development of the legal system (advocates, judges, jurisprudence and law), representative bodies (council of states, parliaments), bureaucracies, international business, the financial system and trading networks.

 Switzerland did not differ from other European regions in Latin Europe.
-Switzerland did not exist yet.
-The territory was in the heartland of Latin Europe.
+Its present-day territory was in the heartland of Latin Europe.

 There were many independent political entities in Switzerland.
 Abbeys, bishoprics, (imperial) cities, communes and aristocratic dynasties.
 The territories were part of the Holy Roman Empire after the eleventh century.

 The communes (Orte and Landsgemeinde) and the cities became the prominent political players in a process that started in the thirteenth century.
-The aristocracy slowly disappeared.
+The aristocracy, German/Habsburg emperors, and kings disappeared two centuries after 1291 and with the Peace of Basel in 1499.